oroinc/documentation/user_guide/export_import.rst

 - *"Export started.
 Please wait"* message will appear at the top of the screen.

-- As soon as the export has finished the message will change to: *"Export performed successfully, [number] downloads exported.
+- As soon as the export finishes the message will change to: *"Export performed successfully, [number] downloads exported.
 Download result file"*.

 - Click the *"Download result file*" at the end of the message and the download will be performed subject to your